StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 **Examples:**

-Count the occurrence of math scores that is greater than 90 from the current row to the first row in the math partition.
-For the CREATE and INSERT statements of table `scores`, see [Sample table](#window-function-sample-table).
+Count the occurrence of math scores that are greater than 90 from the current row to the first row in the math partition.
+This example uses the data in the [Sample table](#window-function-sample-table) `scores`.

 ```SQL
 select *,